AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
 Some entries are linked to students that were deleted or corrupted.

     * 2b1.
-System skips invalid entries and logs a warning.
+System skips those invalid entries (no warning is shown).
     * 2b2.
 System displays remaining valid entries.
       Use case ends.

 **UC12: Find using tag**